How to Make a Free Terrarium (Sustainable Guide)

 You can use soil from your back garden, but you must make sure to remove and return any worms and critters before use – and of course to sterilise your soil mix first.

-Certain stone haves holes and cracks that add extra definition to your design
+Certain stone have holes and cracks that add extra definition to your design

 5 | Hardscape